 UPDATE: Vittoria has provided some extra info about the updated version of the Corsa Speed Open TLR.
 The exact update was the addition of an additional chafer (safety Nylon band) to the bead section of the tire.
-This was done to make the tire compatible with full carbon tubeless and tubeless ready rims.
-They figured out the carbon wheels have a sharper finish than alloy rims and could potentially cut the tire, the extra nylon chafer solves this problem.
+This additional chafer was added to make the tire compatible with full-carbon tubeless and tubeless ready rims.
+They figured out the carbon wheels have a sharper finish than alloy rims and could potentially cut the tire; the added nylon chafer solves this problem.
 They also confirmed the natural rubber based coating helps to achieve perfect sealing properties.

 |Model||Corsa Speed (Open TLR)|